 Moped ownership is as popular today as it ever was.
 And that means over 12,000 mopeds are currently estimated to be on our roads.
 The majority of moped owners are aged between 16 and 20, a cheaper way of owning your own transport at such a young age.
 After this age, moped ownership drops dramatically, not rising again with any significance until the 40 to 50 age group.
 Whilst most moped users are experienced and careful, accidents can and do happen.

-A cheap and quick way of getting around, whilst most journeys pass without incident, there are occasions when a pedestrian can be hit by a moped.
+Whilst most journeys pass without incident, there are occasions when a pedestrian can be hit by a scooter or moped.
 When this happens, the result can be injuries to you, as the pedestrian.

 In some discomfort and pain, it seems unfair that you suffer as a result of someone else’s actions.
 If this has happened to you, claiming compensation for personal injury may be a course of action you choose to follow.